-- 1. FIL offers bilingual and confidential service for all Canadian Forces families and members.
-The following services are offered: - a.
+FIL offers bilingual and confidential service for all Canadian Forces families and members.
+The following services are offered:

+- a.
 Counsellors available 24/7; - b.
 Collect calls accepted from anywhere in the world; - c.
 Information and referrals to national and local resources; - d.
 Supportive counseling; - e.
 Mailing overseas and return flight info; - f.
 Transmission of urgent messages; and - g.
-Any other family-related questions or concerns you may have. - 2.
+Any other family-related questions or concerns you may have.

+2. Contact Information:

 FIL has recently launched Family Forums where you can post questions or comments about CAF family-related issues and other families can reply.
-To contact FIL: - a.
-Visit www.familyforce.ca; - b.
-Call 1-800-866-4546; and - c.
-E-Mail FIL@ familyforce.ca.
+To contact FIL:

+- a.
+Visit Connect With Us (cafconnection.ca)

+- b.
+Call 1-800-866-4546; and

+- c.
+E-Mail FIL@CAFconnection.ca.